 Region: Sicily, Italy | ABV: 13% | Tasting Notes: Lemon, Honey, Smoke

-Volcanic whites check all of our boxes for summer sipping: they’re rich, they’re textured, and they’re unbelievably laden with acid.
-Spearheaded by Aiello Graci, this namesake estate is located on the northern slope of Mount Etna and is dedicated to organic farming, using limited intervention in the cellar, and working exclusively with indigenous grape varieties.
-This layered Etna Bianco jumps with flavors of lemon juice, green apple skin, honey, and smoke.
+Whites grown in volcanic soil check all of our boxes for summer sipping: they’re mineral-driven, they’re textured, and they’re unbelievably laden with acid.
+Spearheaded by Aiello Graci, this namesake estate is located on the northern slope of Mount Etna and is dedicated to organic farming, using limited intervention in the cellar, and working exclusively with indigenous grape varieties like Carricante and Catarratto.
+This layered Etna Bianco feels like it's jumping out of the glass with flavors of lemon juice, green apple skin, honey, and smoke.

 Region: (Bierzo) Castilla y León, Spain | ABV: 14% | Tasting Notes: Cherries, Violets, Underbrush

-This varietal Mencia from legendary Spanish winemaker Raul Perez is one of the best quality-to-price ratio bottles on our summer list.
-Crafted in the heart of Bierzo from organically-farmed fruit, this old vine wine is loaded with juicy notes of red and black fruits, violets, cherries, and underbrush.
+This varietal Mencia from legendary Spanish winemaker Raúl Pérez is one of the best quality-to-price ratio bottles on our summer list.
+Crafted in the heart of Bierzo from organically-farmed fruit, this old vine delight is loaded with juicy notes of red and black fruits, violets, cherries, and underbrush.
 If you love New World Pinot Noir or Cabernet Franc, this wine will be right up your alley.

 Region: California, USA | ABV: 12.8% | Tasting Notes: Red fruit, Citrus rind, Stones

-As much as we love rosé from Provence, this old world-inspired juice from California is what we’re craving all summer long.
-Named for the irreplaceable vigneronne at Domaine Tempier (Lulu Peyraud), this mourvedre-based rosé jumps with flavors of bright red fruits, citrus rind, and stony minerality.
+As much as we love rosé from Provence, this old world-inspired juice from California hits the summer bullseye.
+Named for the irreplaceable vigneronne at Domaine Tempier (Lulu Peyraud), this mourvedre-based rosé delights with flavors of bright red fruits, citrus rind, and stony minerality.
 Relatively low alcohol and restrained flavors make this stuff perfect for sipping all day long.

 Related: The Best Rosé Wines to Drink in 2021